-Included in money market funds as of May 31, 2022 and 2021 is \$80,000 of restricted cash representing a security deposit for the Company's United States manufacturing and office space lease.
+Included in money market funds as of May 31, 2023 and 2022 was \$150,000 and \$80,000 of restricted cash, respectively, representing a security deposit for the Company's United States manufacturing and office space lease which is included in other assets in the consolidated balance sheets.

-There were no financial liabilities measured at fair value as of May 31, 2022 and 2021.
+There were no financial liabilities measured at fair value as of May 31, 2023 and 2022.

-There were no transfers between Level 1 and Level 2 fair value measurements during the fiscal years ended May 31, 2022 and 2021.
+There were no transfers between Level 1 and Level 2 fair value measurements during the fiscal years ended May 31, 2023 and 2022.

-The carrying amounts of financial instruments including cash, cash equivalents, receivables, accounts payable and certain other accrued liabilities, approximate fair value due to their short maturities.
-Based on the borrowing rates currently available to the Company for loans with similar terms, the carrying value of the debt approximates the fair value.
+The carrying amounts of financial instruments including cash equivalents, accounts receivables, accounts payable and certain other accrued liabilities, approximate fair value due to their short maturities.

-5. ACCOUNTS RECEIVABLE:
+6. TRADE AND OTHER ACCOUNTS RECEIVABLE, NET: